pierre-24/cp2k-basis/docs/developers/library_build.md

     For the basis set `SZV-MOLOPT-GTH`, the metadata will contain two fields: `references` and `description` (which will contain "A double zeta basis set")
     For the basis set `DZVP-MOLOPT-GTH` (or any other basis, thanks to the use of `.*`), the fields in the metadata will be the same, but the value of `description` is different ("MOLOPT basis set.").

-For the moment, `references`, `description` and `kind` are the three metadata that should be reported for every basis set and pseudopotential.
+For the moment, `references`, `description` and `tags` are the three metadata that should be reported for every basis set and pseudopotential.

 !!! note
-    In practice, the YAML format defines [anchors and aliases](https://yaml.org/spec/1.2.2/#3222-anchors-and-aliases), which allow to define references and kinds once and use them multiple time.
+    In practice, the YAML format defines [anchors and aliases](https://yaml.org/spec/1.2.2/#3222-anchors-and-aliases), which allow to define references and tags once and use them multiple time.

 ## Using the library